coleifer/peewee/docs/peewee/relationships.rst

             .join(Parent, on=(Category.parent == Parent.id))
             .where(Parent.name == 'Electronics'))

-When performing a join that uses a :py:class:`ModelAlias`, it is necessary to specify the join condition using the ``on`` keyword argument.
+When performing a join that uses a :class:`ModelAlias`, it is necessary to specify the join condition using the ``on`` keyword argument.
 In this case we are joining the category with its parent category.